TheBreakfastClub/CIS467/Journals/StevenHoffman-Journal.md

 Sent messages to group members.

 10:18 pm - 11:07 pm
 Worked on merging engine branch with master.
-Also messeged group members.
+Also messaged group members.

 #### Friday, 11/7/2014 (3.13 hours)